Home / Articles / US stocks vs. a broker

 Barrier to entryA Binance account is enough — lower barrierA separate brokerage account; a more formal process

-What's availableA set of names the issuer has listedBroad — individual stocks, ETFs, more
+What's availableA curated set of stocks/ETFs; range varies by regionBroad — individual stocks, ETFs, more

 Regulatory maturityNewer; attitudes vary by regionA mature securities framework

-Who it suitsPeople holding crypto who find traditional accounts hard to openPeople who want real equity, holding long-term
+Who it suitsPeople holding crypto who find traditional accounts hard to openPeople who want registered equity, holding long-term

-The trade-off in that table is pretty clear: tokenized stocks win on convenience and a low barrier; a traditional broker wins on maturity and rights.
+The trade-off in that table is pretty clear: Binance wins on convenience, a low barrier and USDC funding; a traditional broker wins on mature regulation and registered ownership.
 There's no absolute better or worse — only what fits your situation right now.
 Below, each angle taken apart, so you can find your own row.

 Each angle, taken apart

-If you already have a Binance account and some USDT, getting into tokenized stocks carries almost no extra account-opening barrier.
+If you already have a Binance account and some USDT, getting into Binance US stocks carries almost no extra account-opening barrier.
 A traditional broker asks you to go through a separate account and verification process, and for people living abroad that can mean more formal checks on identity, address and source of funds.
-Purely on "how fast can I get going", tokenized stocks are less hassle.
+Purely on "how fast can I get going", Binance is less hassle.

 Cost: figure it round-trip on both

 Both sides carry trading costs — don't compare a single number.
-On tokenized stocks you look at fee plus spread, and the cost of the funding step; on a broker there's commission, platform fees and so on.
+On Binance US stocks you look at the platform fee (a flat $0.35 on orders up to $350, or about a 0.1% spread above that) plus the cost of the funding step; on a broker there's commission, platform fees and so on.
 The point is to estimate both as a round trip — buy plus sell — and remember that spread and liquidity on a thinly traded name change the real cost.
-On the Binance side a referral code gets you a fee discount; for specifics, go by each platform's current official fee page.
-To work through the tokenized-side cost in detail, see the fees and taxes piece.
+For specifics, go by each platform's current official fee page.
+To work through the Binance-side cost in detail, see the fees and taxes piece.

 Availability: a broker covers more

-A traditional broker usually lets you buy a fuller range of US stocks and ETFs; tokenized stocks are a set the issuer has picked and listed, so the range is narrower.
+A traditional broker usually lets you buy a fuller range of US stocks and ETFs; Binance lists a curated set, so the range is narrower and varies by region.
 If the thing you want is a lesser-known stock or a specific ETF, confirm the platform actually carries it — don't assume everything is available.

 Funding: one runs on crypto, one on banks

-Tokenized stocks move in and out on crypto (USDT and the like), which is smooth if you're already in crypto — but mind the frozen-card risk that C2C funding carries.
+Binance US stocks are funded from stablecoins and settle in USDC (pay with USDT or BNB and it converts), which is smooth if you're already in crypto — but mind the frozen-card risk that C2C funding carries.
 A traditional broker runs through the banking system: more conventional, more regulated, though cross-border funding can be a hurdle for some users.
 Which is smoother depends on where your money sits now and which channel is easier for you.

 Regulation: the one angle you can't be vague about

-A traditional broker operates inside a mature securities framework; tokenized stocks sit at the crossing of securities and crypto, where the rules are newer, vary widely by place, and keep shifting.
-For a beginner, that means tokenized stocks carry an extra layer of "the policy might tighten, the product might be delisted" uncertainty.
+A traditional broker operates inside a mature securities framework; Binance's US-stock products sit at the crossing of securities and crypto, where the rules are newer, vary widely by place, and keep shifting.
+For a beginner, that means these carry an extra layer of "the policy might tighten, the product might be delisted" uncertainty.
 Whether you can compliantly use these Binance products in your region — go strictly by Binance's official help centre for the current policy where you live; never use false information to get around regional limits.

 To be fair about it